 Best background checking services for checking your criminal record

 We have tested all the leading background checking sites to see which offer the most comprehensive criminal background checking service.
-The results are in and our top three recommendations are:
+The results are in and our top two recommendations are:

 TruthFinder is another background checking site which performed very impressively.
 They have a two-tier pricing structure, with a one-month subscription starting at $27.78 or you can opt to pay $23.02 for two months.
 Their basic package offers a full criminal record check which should return such information as sex offender registers, driving records, and data about known relatives.